readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 # Abstraction

-The **abstraction** idea, is divide a class in parts, to be able to share (via a parameter passed in method for example) **only one** of this part rather the object “in full”.
-To understand the utility of this principle and how apply, take for example a class Human, since this is a thing that we know better.
+**Abstraction** is idea of dividing a class into several parts, to be able to share (via a parameter passed in a method for example) **only one** of these parts, rather than the object entirely.
+To understand the utility of this principle and how to apply it, take for example a class `Human` since this is something that we know well.

 ```java